Back to Research

 September 8, 2025Announcement

-Earlier this year, OpenAI released GPT-4o and Anthropic launched Claude Sonnet 4 — both excellent at document summarization, but with significant costs and privacy concerns for sensitive documents.
+Earlier this year, OpenAI released GPT-5 and Anthropic launched Claude Sonnet 4.5 — both excellent at document summarization, but with significant costs.
 We were excited to see high-quality open-source alternatives like IBM's Granite 4.0 emerge — and saw an opportunity to build a specialized, privacy-preserving summarization model optimized for our document intelligence platform.

-The result is Precis, a fine-tuned document intelligence model that's fast, runs locally, and maintains document privacy.
-We're releasing it open source for anyone working with confidential documents who needs local, on-premise processing.
+The result is Precis, a fine-tuned document intelligence model that's fast and runs locally.
+We're releasing it open source for anyone who needs local, on-premise processing.

 Project Overview